Just This Once (film)

-Just This Once is a 1952 American romantic comedy film directed by Don Weis and starring Peter Lawford, Janet Leigh and Lewis Stone.
-It was produced and distributed by Metro-Goldwyn-Mayer.
+Just This Once is a 1952 Metro-Goldwyn-Mayer American romantic comedy film directed by Don Weis and starring Peter Lawford, Janet Leigh and Lewis Stone.
 The film's sets were designed by the art director James Basevi.

 Plot

 Mark MacLene IV is a millionaire playboy who is irresponsible with his money, accumulating $5 million in debt.
-Judge Coulter, the executor of his estate, places Mark's finances in the hands of penny-pinching lawyer Lucy Duncan.
+Judge Coulter, the executor of Mark's estate, places his finances in the hands of penny-pinching lawyer Lucy Duncan.
 Mark is aghast when Lucy limits him to a $50-per-week allowance.
 However, he continues to spend wildly.
 When Lucy closes his access to his funds, Mark becomes angry and intrudes upon her personal life, moving into her apartment and upsetting her routine.
-She wants to quit but Coulter doubles her pay.
+She wants to quit, but Coulter doubles her pay.

-Lucy's fiancé Tom Winters has delayed proposing marriage until he can afford to wed.
-Mark owns a construction company where Tom works, so he secretly plots to secure a huge pay raise for Tom, but Lucy sees through the ruse.
-But after spending more time with Mark, she begins to see a different side of him, and they begin to fall in love.
-She breaks things off with Tom.
+Lucy's fiancé Tom Winters has delayed proposing marriage until he can afford to support her.
+Mark owns a construction company where Tom works, so he secretly plots to secure a huge pay raise for Tom, but Lucy is not fooled by the ruse.
+After spending more time with Mark, she begins to see a different side of him and they begin to fall in love.
+She ends her relationship with Tom.

-Mark proposes, but Lucy refuses him, saying she can't marry a man who doesn't work.
-Mark announces that he will find a job, and Lucy responds with enthusiasm.
-Later he calls to tell her he has found a job in a chemistry lab.
-But it's a ruse--he plays golf every day, and then when he sees her, he talks nothing but technical chemistry talk gleaned from a textbook.
-Finally she discovers the deception and dismisses him from her life.
-But when Tom comes back, and then immediately starts talking about the details of his job, she realizes she's made a mistake.
+Mark proposes, but Lucy refuses him, saying that she cannot marry a man who does not work.
+Mark declares that he will find a job and Lucy responds with enthusiasm.
+He later lies to her that he has found a job at a chemistry lab.
+He plays golf every day, and when he sees her, he speaks in chemistry terms that he read in a textbook.
+Lucy discovers the deception and dismisses Mark from her life, but when Tom returns and discusses the details of his job, she realizes that she has made a mistake.

-Inquiring after Mark, Lucy finds out he has asked for active duty in the Naval Reserve.
-She desperately tries to find him before he's shipped out.
-They reunite, and he tells her that he's being stationed in Washington, D.C., in charge of Naval expenditures.
+Lucy learns that Mark has requested active duty in the Navy Reserve.
+She desperately tries to find him before he is shipped away on orders.
+They reunite and he informs her that he is stationed in Washington, D.C., where he has charge of naval expenditures.